-They are concerned about the level of retirement income and whether it is going to be eroded away by inflation.
-They are concerned about medical bills which may pile up.
-They are concerned about comfortable and functional retirement housing at costs and rents they can afford.
+you are concerned about the level of retirement income and whether it is going to be eroded away by inflation.
+You are concerned about medical bills which may pile up.
+You are concerned about comfortable and functional retirement housing at costs and rents you can afford.